Damon118/MS1/README.md

 ### HTML Validation

 -The HTML was validated online using the [W3C Markup Validation Service](https://validator.w3.org/).
-The site's five pages were separtely validated using this online tool to ensure that there were no syntax errors within the code.
+The site's five pages were separtely validated using this online tool to ensure that there were no syntax or structural errors within the code.
 The results of this testing are indicated below in the relevant sections.

   -Home Page [(W3C Validation Report)](./assets/images/indexw3c.png)